opendocsg/slw-judgments-backfill/2017_SGHC_45/report.md

 71     Metropole also argues that the adjudicator breached the rules of natural justice (in particular,

-the fair hearing rule) [note: 83] because he disregarded some of the defences which Metropole raised in its adjudication response without considering the merits thereof or making an effort to understand them ( _Front Row Investment Holdings (Singapore) Pte Ltd v Daimler South East Asia Pte Ltd_ [2010] SGHC 80 (“ _Front Row_ ”) at [31]).
+the fair hearing rule) [note: 83] because he disregarded some of the defences which Metropole raised in its adjudication response without considering the merits thereof or making an effort to understand them ( _Front Row Investment Holdings (Singapore) Pte Ltd v Daimler South East Asia Pte Ltd_ <span class="citation">[2010] SGHC 80</span> (“ _Front Row_ ”) at [31]).

 72     The following is a list of the defences in the adjudication response that the adjudicator